ilcibe/SimpleStartDocker/README.md

 Open the terminal, go to the folder interested and clone this repo.

-Later run the command `docker-compose up`.
+Later run the command `docker-compose build` and  `docker-compose up`.

 last step, open the browser at link: [http://localhost:8080](http://localhost:8080).